jifola/Scroll-And-Load-For-Elementor/README.md

 - Go to "Templates" and "Add New".
 Select "Single" and "Post".

 - Insert a section on the page and give it ID or class (E.g. single-post-container).
-And insert "Scroll And Load" widget inside.
-Insert single post related widgets inside.
+And insert single post related widgets inside.
 E.g. "Post Title", "Post Content", "Post Info" and "Post Comments".

 - In the input for "Assign Single Post ID" insert ID (E.g. #single-post-container) or class (E.g. .single-post-container).

+- Insert a section on the page and give it ID or class (E.g. widget-container).
+And insert "Scroll And Load" widgets inside.

+- In the input for "Assign Widget ID" insert ID (E.g. #widget-container) or class (E.g. .widget-container).

   * Sections for "Assign Load More ID", "Assign Loading Image ID" and "Assign No More Items ID" should NOT be placed inside this section (E.g. single-post-container).
 They should be added to their own sections after this section (E.g. single-post-container).

+## Assign Widget ID

+- Is used with "Elementor Pro Single Post" to avoid the "Scroll And Load" widget loading multiple times.
+Read "Assign Single Post ID".

+  * Not restricted to "Elementor Pro Single Post".
+Can also be used if you want to place "Scroll And Load" widget in a section of it's own.

 # Changelog